meliani/Career-Center/README.md

+# Careers management system: Backend

+# What is that ?
+A platform

-# Todo backend : In progress
+# Features in progress

 ## department assignments
 - [x] Add status update on announced, signed, received, validated
 - [x] Disable action on non null